krishauser/Klampt/README.md

 -   Python API: `vis` item attributes are now consistently in *snake_case*.
 Old camelCase attributes are still supported, for now.
 -   Python API: added geometry editor option in visualization to update the geometry's current transform along with the geometry.
 -   Python API: fixed screwy AABBEditor behavior with non-identity frames.
 -   Python API: Trajectory discretization is slightly faster due to seekIndex linear time argument.
+Hermite trajectory time warping is fixed using new `timeWarp` method.

 **0.10.1** (4/20/2025)
 -   C++ API: Can use `KrisLibrary::setLogLevel()` function to control logging verbosity, with or without use of LOG4CXX library.